-The units that qualified the housing development for a density bonus and other incentives shall continue to be available as affordable units in compliance with the following requirements, as required by Government Code Section 65915(c).
-See also Section 16.40.090 (Control of resale).
+The units that qualified the housing development for a density bonus and other incentives shall continue to be available as affordable units in compliance with the following requirements, as and b.
+The City's proportionate share of appreciation shall be equal to the ratio of the initial subsidy to the fair market value of the home at the time of initial sale.